 Don’t forget to visit the museum in Chassell Heritage Center and Historical Society.
 Observe exhibits like “Finnish Families”, “Chassell Township Timeline”, and “The Friends of Fashion”.
 In the summer months the Heritage Center runs musical programs and events.

 Don’t miss Chassell in July, when we host our annual Strawberry Festival in Centennial Park!
-During the three-day festival, the township sells scrumptious strawberry shortcake, and later, you can attend the Fish Boil in the pavilion.
-Our local “crafters” are featured at craft show, which runs all three days of the festival.
-The Friday of Strawberry Festival is the Strawberry Queen competition.
-The next morning, our crowned queen is featured the parade in downtown Chassell.
+During the two-day festival, the township sells scrumptious strawberry shortcake, and later, you can attend the Fish Boil in the pavilion.
+Our local “crafters” are featured at a craft show, which runs all two days of the festival.
+Friday of Strawberry Festival features the Strawberry Queen competition.
+The next morning, our crowned queen is featured in the parade.